huynhtrankhanh/CoqCP/docs/InternalImperativeLanguage.md

 # Internal imperative language

 The CoqCP project now includes a compiler.
-The compiler compiles an internal imperative language to both Coq and C++.
+The compiler compiles an internal imperative language to two files.
+The first file is a Coq file to be used for program verification.
+The second file is a Solidity file if blockchain mode is used or C++ file if competitive programming mode is used.

+## Using the compile

+Prerequisites: Node.js and npm.
+Please install both first.
+Then follow these instructions.

+- The compiler is in the `compiler` directory.
+Switch to that directory.
+- Run `npm install` to install dependencies.
+- Run `npx tsc --noCheck`.
+Now compiled JavaScript files are in the `dist` subfolder.
+- Now you can use the command line interface.
+You can pass options to the compiler through arguments or a JSON file.
+  * Arguments:
+    For **blockchain mode**

+## Working on the compiler

 To work on the compiler, you will need to have Node.js installed.
 After that, switch to the `compiler` directory, and run `npm` to install the dependencies.